TheZeroHz/TheZeroHz/README.md

-# 💫 About Me:
-🔭 Currently:<br>Merging embedded systems with machine learning for real-time edge intelligence.<br><br>👯 Seeking Collaboration:<br>Projects blending embedded tech with ML; from efficient algorithms to real-world applications.<br><br>🤝 Help Wanted:<br>Insights on deploying lightweight ML models on edge devices and optimizing hardware-software co-design.<br><br>🌱 Learning:<br>Advanced techniques for efficient embedded machine learning deployments.<br><br>💬 Expertise:<br>Expert in embedded systems, ML on the edge, and hardware-software co-design.<br><br>⚡ Fun Fact:<br>There's no singular "fun fact" about me; my story defies categorization.<br>
+I'm [Rakib Hasan], an embedded systems enthusiast with a passion for integrating cutting-edge technologies.
+From deep dives into microcontroller architectures to harnessing the power of machine learning at the edge, my journey in the tech realm is one of continuous exploration and innovation.

+🔭 **Currently**:
+- Innovating at the intersection of embedded systems and machine learning.
+- Crafting scalable solutions for real-time data processing on constrained devices.

+🛠️ **Skills & Tools**:
+- Proficient in C, C++, Python, and the ESP series.
+- Experienced with Django, TensorFlow, and cloud platforms like Google Cloud & Firebase.
+- Adept in both hardware-software co-design and front-end development.

+🌱 **Always Learning**:
+- Exploring advanced techniques for efficient embedded machine learning deployments.
+- Staying updated with emerging trends in the tech world to drive forward-thinking solutions.
 ## 🌐 Socials:
 [![Facebook](https://img.shields.io/badge/Facebook-%231877F2.svg?logo=Facebook&logoColor=white)](https://facebook.com/www.facebook.com/iamrakibulhasan) [![YouTube](https://img.shields.io/badge/YouTube-%23FF0000.svg?logo=YouTube&logoColor=white)](https://youtube.com/@https://www.youtube.com/channel/UCmclthI4TeyJ3pFr7iuGWrA)
 # 💻 Tech Stack: